-Alternate Instruction Set is a historical instruction set architecture created in 2001.
+Alternate Instruction Set is an instruction set architecture created in 2001.
 The Alternate Instruction Set (AIS) is a second 32-bit instruction set architecture found in some x86 CPUs made by VIA Technologies.
 On these VIA C3 processors, the second hidden processor mode is accessed by executing the x86 instruction ALTINST (0F 3F).
 If AIS mode has been enabled, the processor will perform a JMP EAX and begin executing AIS instructions at the address of the EAX register.
 Read more on Wikipedia...

 - the Alternate Instruction Set wikipedia page